core-wg/senml-spec/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 {: #figmedia title="RTFS Media Flow for Active Speakers"}

-Meeting the objective of scalability and simplicity in this media switching architecture starts with minimizing/eliminating the media processing performed by the media switching/RTFS, but can also to be extended to cryptography, where crypto processing and crypto state maintained by the RTP Translator Forwarding Unit are minimized.
+Meeting the objective of scalability and simplicity in this media switching architecture starts with minimizing/eliminating the media processing performed by the media switching device, but can also to be extended to cryptography, where crypto processing and crypto state maintained by the media switching/RTFS devices are minimized.
 With the advent of cloud-based services, it is essential to enable deployments where the privacy of the media can be assured even when a third-party service is used for conference switching.
 Then enterprises can use cloud-based, third-party conferencing services while restricting such from accessing and manipulation of their media content.
-The ability to eliminate the need of media switches to decrypt and re-encrypt packets is not merely a scalability and simplicity requirement, but is also a core security requirement in cloud-based conference switching.
+The ability to eliminate the need of media switching/RTFS devices to decrypt and re-encrypt packets is not merely a scalability and simplicity requirement, but is also a core security requirement in cloud-based conference switching.

 RTP header manipulation